 In order to confirm what was in the shipment customs officials would resort to completely opening the package which included breaching the anti-corrosion seal.

-Read more about how the cleaver addition of an observation port resulted in a 26% reduction in damage claims due to corrosion in Case Study: Observation Port.
+Read more about how the clever addition of an observation port resulted in a 26% reduction in damage claims due to corrosion in Case Study: Observation Port.